Beaches of Nice miss July Saturday crush after attack

 Tourism typically provides a living for about 40 percent of its 343,000 inhabitants.

 But this is not a typical year.
-Authorities closed the market in the city center Cour Saleya district for security reasons after the truck attack.
+Authorities closed the market in the city centre Cour Saleya district for security reasons after the truck attack.

 "There's no ambience, there's nobody, we're not happy, said waiter Ouadi at La Civette cafe.
 "The clients are gone ...
 Hopefully next week activity will pick up again."